TurconiAndrea/water-footprint-reducer-rs/README.md

    * embbedding (ready to use): [embedding-data folder](https://www.kaggle.com/turconiandrea/water-footprint-recommender-system-data)

 3. Paste the downloaded folder into ` data/ ` folder
+4. Choose the configuration file: under the ` configuration folder `, it is possible to choose from which data run the system (Planeat.eco or Food.com).
+In order to change the data it is necessary to rename the selected file as ` config.json `.
+From the ` config.json ` file the system will gather all the data it needs without any further configuration.

 ## Execution
-* In order to run the streamlit application:
+* In order to run the streamlit web application:
 ```bash
 streamlit run app.py
 ```